Buying a home can be INTENSE.

-If you’re buying a house, you want a certain level of peace of mind that you’re living in a safe, healthy home.
-You want a dank house, not a damp one.
+You likely want a certain level of peace of mind that you’re living in a safe, healthy home.

-The home inspection tells you if there’s any sketchy stuff happening – like a leaky roof, moldy basement, colony of squirrels in the walls – you know, the usual.
+The home inspection should let you know if there’s any sketchy stuff happening – like a leaky roof, a moldy basement, a colony of squirrels in the walls – you know, the usual.

 No more preapproval – it’s time to get the real approval.

-You can go with the same lender that preapproved you (most buyers do), or you can shop around for the best mortgage rate and terms available to you.
+You work with the same lender that preapproved you (most buyers do), or you can shop around for the best mortgage rate and terms you can find.

 Just move as quickly as you can to get the approval process started ASAP.

 What your lender will ask for: